fabiodearaujo/sophie-photography-mp4/README.md

 etc...
 ```

-9. If you are trying to setup on Heroku, the variables have to be setup on Heroku Environment.
-To create an app on Heroku, it will be necessary to sign in [here](https://signup.heroku.com/).

-    1. After login create an App at Heroku following this [Steps](https://trailhead.salesforce.com/en/content/learn/v/projects/develop-heroku-applications/create-a-heroku-app).
-    1. Set up the enironment variables.

-10. If you are running the app locally, your static files can be at your machine and the environment setting USE_AWS sould be set FALSE or Commented out.
-But if you are deploying on Heroku, you should create an AWS account and a public bucket on S3 to hold your files.
+9. If you are running the app locally, your static files can be at your machine and the environment setting USE_AWS sould be set FALSE or Commented out.
+But if you are deploying on Render, you should create an AWS account and a public bucket on S3 to hold your files.
 If you prefer your static files can also be stored in another Cloud Service.
-If you are choosing AWS, follow the next [STEPS](https://docs.aws.amazon.com/AmazonS3/latest/userguide/creating-bucket.html), just make sure to give Read permissions to your files so Heroku can read the files from AWS.
+If you are choosing AWS, follow the next [STEPS](https://docs.aws.amazon.com/AmazonS3/latest/userguide/creating-bucket.html), just make sure to give Read permissions to your files so Render can read the files from AWS.
     -   Just remember if using another service, the Environment Variables will be accordingly with the other provider.

-11. With the enviroment setup, run the dependencies installation:
+10. With the enviroment setup, run the dependencies installation:
 ```
 $ pip install -r requirements.txt
 ```